Unfair Dismissal Lawyers

 Dismissal Test

 You need to be dismissed from your job to lodge an unfair dismissal claim.
+An employee has been dismissed if:

-• the employment contract has been terminated at the business’s initiative; or
+- The employment contract has been terminated at the business’s initiative; or

-• the employee resigned because the employee was forced to do so because of conduct engaged in by the business – in other words the employee had no choice but to resign.
+- The employee resigned because the employee was forced to do so because of conduct engaged in by the business – in other words the employee had no choice but to resign.
 This is known as constructive dismissal.

 An employee has not been dismissed if they were demoted, provided the demotion did not involve a significant reduction in their remuneration or duties, and they remain employed by the same employer.
 A dismissal may occur if the demotion involves a significant reduction in duties or remuneration.